 - Minimum volume: For categorical variables, each category represented at least one percent of the total cases in the study.
 For binary variables, cases with the risk factor were required to represent at least one percent of the total cases in the study.
-Exceptions were made to this criterion when a variable had particular clinical relevance to the outcome. - Order of risk: For categorical variables, categories farther away from the "typical" category were required to have rates of increasing risk (e.g., when the typical category was defined as level A, categories B, C, D and E were required to have increasingly higher rates of risk).
+Exceptions were made to this criterion when a variable had particular relevance to the outcome. - Order of risk: For categorical variables, categories farther away from the "typical" category were required to have rates of increasing risk (e.g., when the typical category was defined as level A, categories B, C, D and E were required to have increasingly higher rates of risk).
 For binary variables, cases with the risk factor were required to have a higher rate of risk than cases without the risk factor. - Significance: categories were required to have significantly different rates of risk.

 To avoid developing models that were "overfitted" (i.e., unnecessarily complex models with factors that may be insignificant when applied to a different dataset), a statistical criterion called the Schwarz criterion was used.
 This application avoided the problem of overfitting by including a penalty value for each factor as it was added to the model.
 In this way, the best end point for the model build (i.e., the point in which no more factors should be added to the model) could be determined.
-In some instances, exceptions were made to the Schwarz criterion for factors identified in the scientific literature as clinically important.
+Exceptions were made to the Schwarz criterion when a variable had particular relevance to the outcome.